Heat Pump Residential Registered Vendor FAQ

 There are several types of homes that are ideal for this program.
 Here are a few examples:

-Supplemental heat can be provided by anything except for the primary, fossil-fueled heating system: cordwood, pellets, electric baseboard, electric radiant floor, or even a fossil-fuel room heater.
+Supplemental heat can be provided by anything except for the primary, fossil-fueled heating system: wood or pellet stoves, electric baseboard, electric radiant, or even a fossil-fuel room heater.

 No.